toolstack/feature-status-check/readme.txt

 Plugin Status Check also integrates with the WordPress site Health feature and highlights those plugins with possible issues.

+Finally, Plugin Status Check also send out a change report to the site admin during the daily update via e-mail.

 This code is released under the GPL v2, see license.txt for details.

 == Installation ==